Ethnic minorities in China: Distinguishing nationalities in the PRC

 Early documents of the People's Republic of China (PRC), such as the 1982 constitution, followed the Soviet practice of identifying 'nationalities' in the sense of ethnic groups (the concept is not to be confused with state citizenship).
-The Chinese term mínzú (民族), borrowed from Japanese during the Republican period, translates this Soviet concept.
+The Chinese term mínzú (民族), made during the Republican period, translates this Soviet concept.
 The English translation (common in official documents) of 'nationality' again follows Soviet practice; in order to avoid confusion, however, alternative phraseology such as 'ethnicity' or 'ethnic group' is often used.
 Since the anthropological concept of ethnicity does not precisely match the Chinese or Soviet concepts (which, after all, are defined and regulated by the state), some scholars use the neologism zuqun (族群, 'ethnic group') to unambiguously refer to ethnicity.

 After 1949, a team of social scientists was assembled to enumerate the various mínzú.
 An immediate difficulty was that identities "on the ground" did not necessarily follow logically from things like shared languages or cultures; two neighboring regions might seem to share a common culture, and yet insist on their distinct identities.
 Since this would lead to absurd results—every village could hardly send a representative to the National People's Congress—the social scientists attempted to construct coherent groupings of minorities using language as the main criterion for differentiation.
 Thus some villages with very different cultural practices and histories were lumped together under the same ethnonym.
 For example, the "Zhuang" ethnic group largely served as a catch-all for various hill villages in Guangxi province.